PaulaTam/GBF-character-scraper/README.md

 # GBF-character-scraper
 Web scraper for GBFwiki to get basic information about the characters.

 Granblue Fantasy content and materials are trademarks and copyrights of Cygames, Inc. or its licensors.
 All rights reserved.

 ## Use the dataset on Kaggle!
 This dataset is currently public on [Kaggle](https://www.kaggle.com/datasets/nyaronya/gbf-character-dataset/data)!
 However you can also download the .csv here on GitHub too.

+## Built with
+- jupyter notebook
+- python 3.10.0

 ## Overview
 This dataset includes the basic information for every character in the mobile / browser jrpg Granblue Fantasy.
 The data is scraped from [GBFwiki](https://gbf.wiki/Character_Tier_List/Gamewith/Ratings).